Azure/AppConfiguration/releaseNotes/Microsoft.Featuremanagement.AspNetCore.md

 [Source code][source_code] | [Package (NuGet)][package] | [Samples][samples] | [Product documentation][docs]

+## 4.0.0-preview4 - Jul 19, 2024

+* Updated `Microsoft.FeatureManagement` reference to `4.0.0-preview4`.
+See the [release notes](./Microsoft.Featuremanagement.md) for more information on the changes.

+## 3.5.0 - Jul 19, 2024

+### Enhancements

+* Introduced an overloaded extension method `WithTargeting()` for ASP.NET Core applications.
+It registers a default `ITargetingContextAccessor` that constructs user context based on the authenticated user of a request. [#466](https://github.com/microsoft/FeatureManagement-Dotnet/pull/466)

 ## 3.4.0 - Jun 24, 2024

 * Updated `Microsoft.FeatureManagement` reference to `3.4.0`.
 See the [release notes](./Microsoft.Featuremanagement.md) for more information on the changes.